Our glossary explains all the key investor relations terms.

 The multiple market rent is calculated from the fair value divided by the annualised market rent at the relevant reporting date for calculation.
 The market rent will be the new letting rents achieved in the current year.

-The multiple contracted rental income is calculated from the fair value divided by the annualised contracted rental income at the relevant reporting date for calculation.
+The multiple in-place rent is calculated from the fair value divided by the annualised rental income at the relevant reporting date for calculation.

 The net operating income is the operating earnings from Residential Property Management minus the staff, general and administration expenses arising in this context.
 It is comparable to the net rental income or the EBITDA from letting.